BlueGummi/charmos/README.md

 ## roadmap

-> The :trophy: means the task is a challenge
-  The :broom: means something is trivial
+> The :trophy: means the task is a challenge, the :broom: means something is trivial

 ### "The Basics"